Missed-Question Remediation Notebook by Error Type

 Remediation Notebook by Error Type

 Final review is not about collecting more notes.
-It is about finding the questions you keep missing and turning them into a corrected decision habit.
-A remediation notebook is a small, structured log of missed questions.
-It should be specific enough that you can retest the same skill without rereading everything.
+It is about finding the questions you keep missing and converting them into a corrected decision habit.
+A remediation notebook is a small, structured log of misses, specific enough that you can retest the same skill without rereading everything.

 Use one row per miss: